tc39/proposal-intl-messageformat/README.md

 Variable references are resolved by first looking for a local variable declaration matching its name, then by looking in the `values` argument.
-Literal values always resolve as a string.
+Literal values always resolve to strings.

 As selector expressions must have an annotation or contain a variable reference that references a variable declaration within the same message with an annotation,